anebz/cloud/Certifications/aws_machine_learning_specialty.md

 Sagemaker ground truth manages human labeling, and also dynamically creates a model so fewer and fewer samples have to be labeled in the future.

+Sagemaker Pipe mode: streams S3 data to the training container, improving the performance of training jobs.
+Pipe mode can also reduce the size of EBS volumes for the training instances. to optimize, convert data into protobuf.recordIO.

+Input of data to Sagemaker can have 2 modes: file mode and pipe mode.
+File mode uses disk space to store both final model artifacts and full training dataset.
+By using Pipe, you reduce the size of the EBS volumes of the training instances.
+It only needs to store the final model artifacts

+## Exploratory data analysis

+For low-dimensional datasets, it's bad to have numerical features that have wide-ranging differences.
+Normalization should be applied.

+quantile-binning transformation: process to discover non-linearity in the variable's distribution by grouping observed values together. orthogonal sparse bigram (OSB) transformation is an alternative to the n-gram transformation. t-SNE (t-distributed stochastic neighbor embedding) is a non-linear dimensionality reduction algorithm, similar to PCA

+MICE (multiple imputations by chained equations) is an algorithm to deal with missing data in dataset, works with categorical values.

+negative correlation coefficient means the bigger the x, the lower the y.

+AUC is area under the ROC curve. the higher the true positives.

 ## Modeling

 ### Sagemaker

+Only supports file formats csv and jpg.

+with lifecycle configuration, you can automate initial installation of libraries when creating a notebook for example.

+If you build a custom training container using a python training script that he developed on his local machine, then After copying the script to the location inside the container that is expected by SageMaker, you must define it as the script entry point in the SAGEMAKER_PROGRAM environment variable.
+When training starts, the interpreter executes the entry point defined by SAGEMAKER_PROGRAM.

 #### Machine learning